oracle-livelabs/security/oracle-universal-authenticator/authenticate-with-oua/authenticate-with-oua.md

 4. In the consent page, click in the Allow button to continue.

-5. Once in the OUA self-service console, click in the Manage button under My Authenticators tile.
+5. Once in the OUA self-service console, click on the Manage button under My Authenticators tile.

 6. In the Authenticator Factors page, click on Add Authenticator Factor list-box and select OMA Push Notification Challenge.
 Write down the userid number and click on Register here link.

 7. In the Login Required window, enter the OAM user and as password the userid number and click the Sign In button.
    The new user should be added to the Accounts page in OMA.

-8. Click in the Tasks icon (located at the bottom of black bar, right side of the emulator window) and select the Chrome browser.
+8. Click on the Tasks icon (located at the bottom of black bar, right side of the emulator window) and select the Chrome browser.

-9. Back in the OUA self-service console (Add Mobile Device), click in the Done button.
+9. Back in the OUA self-service console (Add Mobile Device), click Done.

 10. In the Authenticator Factors page, click in the 3-dots under OMA Push Notification Challenge tile and select Set As Default.
 Make sure Default text with a green circle is listed in the OMA Push Notification Challenge tile.